jpjuvo/arduino-gpu-monitor/README.md

 ### Serial port access rules

-Using serial comms is by default restricted and needs sudo unless the port is given read/write permission for all users.
+Serial comms are restricted by default and need `sudo` priviledges unless the port is given read/write permission for all users.

-For single time permission (resets after restart). `/dev/ttyACM0` is the Arduino's port (check this).
+**For single time permission** (resets after restart). `/dev/ttyACM0` is the Arduino's port (check this).

 ```bash
 sudo chmod 666 /dev/ttyACM0
 ```

-For persisting rule, create a new rule file
+**For persisting rule**, create a new rule file

 `sudo nano /etc/udev/rules.d/arduino-monitor.rules`